Talk about a quick delivery.

 It took just 18 minutes for Amanda McCarry to give birth to daughter Kathryn last Thursday.

-The Millfield mother and her husband Chris had planned on delivering their third baby at Maitland Hospital, but instead had to settle for the side of Wollombi Road, across from Bellbird Workers Club.
+The Millfield mother and her husband Kris had planned on delivering their third baby at Maitland Hospital, but instead had to settle for the side of Wollombi Road, across from Bellbird Workers Club.

 Amanda, who wasn’t due to give birth for another two weeks, had not long returned from Maitland Hospital for a check-up when she started experiencing cramps.